mb13530/SUPERIOT_UoB/README.md

 # Citation

 If you use these tools or datasets in academic work, please cite the relevant SUPERIOT papers (see the “Recommended reading” links above).
-If you’d like, paste your preferred citation format (BibTeX / IEEE / ACM) and I’ll format the references accordingly.